HernadiMihaly/webshop-backend/README.md

 # Webshop Backend Demo
+**This project is currently under development.
+The code is not stable yet!**

 Welcome to the Webshop Backend repository.
 This Java-based Spring Boot application serves as the backbone for our online fashion store, specializing in clothing and footwear.